owlboy/greatpug-public/README.md

 [thegreatpug.com](http://www.thegreatpug.com/ "The Great Pug")

-### This Repopository
+### This Repository
 This repository is the public sister repository to the private repository for the Pug.
 Feel free to use the issues to report bugs or make feature requests relating to The Great Pug.

 ### Change Log

 #### 11/14/17
-* First attempt at making pickups reset when idle in undesirable locaitons.
+* First attempt at making pickups reset when idle in undesirable locations.

 #### 11/09/17
 * Calendar Added